-This is probably the Malaysia you picture when you shut your eyes.
-Gorgeous beaches, aqua water and breathtaking scenery are in abundance here.
+This is probably the Malaysia you picture you see when you shut your eyes.
+Gorgeous beaches, aqua water, and breathtaking scenery are in abundance here.

 There are many water activities including sunset cruises and island hopping and also other natural attractions as well.
 You can kayak through mangroves or zip line over the jungle before relaxing in hot springs.